Bukit Seguntang

 Bukit Seguntang or Bukit Siguntang (English: Seguntang Hill or Siguntang Hill) is a 29–30 metres high small hill located at the northern bank of Musi River and within the vicinity of Palembang, capital city of South Sumatra, Indonesia.
-It is located around 3 kilometres north from Musi River northern bank and around four kilometres southwest from Palembang city center.
-The place is considered sacred by the locals and home of many archeological relics believed to be related to Srivijaya Empire, once a dominating political power around Malacca Strait (6th to 13th century AD).
-Today the hill gain status as an archaeological park.
+It is located around 3 kilometres north from Musi River northern bank and around 4 kilometres southwest from Palembang city center.
+The place is considered sacred by the locals and home to many archeological relics believed to be related to Srivijaya, once a dominating political power around the Malacca Strait (6th to 13th century AD).
+Today the hill holds the title of an archaeological park.

+Discovery

-In 1920s, a Buddha statue was discovered in this hill.
-It was discovered in pieces, the head part was discovered first, several months later the body parts were discovered, however the leg part is still missing.
+In the 1920s, a Buddha statue was discovered on this hill.
+It was discovered in pieces, the head was discovered first, several months later the body parts were discovered, however the leg part is still missing.

-The 277 cm tall statue was made from granite stone commonly found in neighboring Bangka Island.
-The statue followed the Amaravati style that flourished in Southern India around 2nd to 5th century CE.
-The style was adopted during Srivijaya era, and its origin was estimated circa 7th—8th century CE.
-Today it is displayed in Sultan Mahmud Badaruddin II Museum, near Kuto Besak fort.
+The 277cm-tall statue is made from granite stone, commonly thought to be from the neighboring island of Bangka.
+However, the existence of an unfinished statue in granite of a seated Buddha (currently in the Palembang Museum) proves that such statues could have been made locally.
+The statue likely belongs to the Pala period, dating from the late 7th to the early 8th centuries AD.
+The style was adopted during the Srivijaya era.
+Today, the statue is displayed in Sultan Mahmud Badaruddin II Museum, near the Kuto Besak fort.

-In Seguntang Hill area also found fragments of Boddhisattva statue, a ruin of stupa made of sandstone and brick, fragment of inscription, stone statue of Boddhisattva, statue of Kuwera, and a statue of Buddha Vairocana in seated position complete with prabha (halo aura) and chattra (umbrella).
+In the Seguntang Hill area also found fragments of Boddhisattva statue, a ruin of stupa made of sandstone and brick, fragment of inscription, stone statue of Boddhisattva, statue of Kuwera, and a statue of Buddha Vairocana in seated position complete with prabha (halo aura) and chattra (umbrella).
 The fragment of inscription is called Bukit Siguntang Inscription, mentioned about a great battle that shed a lot of blood upon Bhumi Srivijaya which means the Srivijayan Land.
 The inscription also mentioned about a curse for those who had done evil deed.

-In the southern side of the hill lays Karanganyar site, where sherds from Tang and early Sung dynasties were found.
-Two stone inscriptions dated back to seventh century AD were found in its vicinity in 1920s.
+In the southern side of the hill lay the Karanganyar site, where shards from the Tang and early Song dynasties were found.
+Two stone inscriptions dated back to the 7th century AD were found in the vicinity in the 1920s.